HAMZA-NASIR-PU/daily-learning/README.md

 The principle of least privilege (PoLP) is an information security concept which maintains that a user or entity should only have access to the specific data, resources and applications needed to complete a required task.

+## TurboFan

+TurboFan is one of V8’s optimizing compilers leveraging a concept called “Sea of Nodes”.

 ## Difference between Observables and Promises

 https://stackoverflow.com/questions/37364973/what-is-the-difference-between-promises-and-observables